PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n), U_v(L\mathfrak{sl}(m|n))$ and their integral forms: Generalizations to

 \section{Generalizations to $U_{\vv}(L\ssl(m|n))$}

-The quantum loop superalgebra $U_\vv(L\ssl(m|n))$ was introduced in~\cite{y}, both in the Drinfeld-Jimbo and the new Drinfeld realizations, see~\cite[Theorem 8.5.1]{y} for an identification of those.
-The representation theory of these algebras was partially studied in~\cite{z1} crucially using a weak version of the PBW theorem for $U^>_{\vv}(L\ssl(m|n))$, see~\cite[Theorem 3.12]{z1}.
-Motivated by~\cite{hrz}, the author also conjectured the PBW theorem for $U^>_{\vv}(L\ssl(m|n))$, see~\cite[Remark 3.13(2)]{z1}.
+The quantum loop superalgebra $U_\vv(L\ssl(m|n))$\footnote{To be more precise, one actually needs to use the classical Lie superalgebra $A(m-1,n-1)$ in place of $\ssl(m|n)$, which do coincide only when $m\ne n$.
+However, we shall ignore this difference, since we will be working only with the \emph{positive subalgebras} and those are isomorphic: $U^>_\vv(L\ssl(m|n))\simeq U^>_\vv(LA(m-1,n-1))$.} was introduced in~\cite{y}, both in the Drinfeld-Jimbo and the new Drinfeld realizations, see~\cite[Theorem 8.5.1]{y} for an identification of those.
+The representation theory of these algebras was partially studied in~\cite{z1} by crucially utilizing a weak version of the PBW theorem for $U^>_{\vv}(L\ssl(m|n))$,~\cite[Theorem 3.12]{z1}.
+Inspired by~\cite{hrz}, the author also conjectured the PBW theorem for $U^>_{\vv}(L\ssl(m|n))$, see~\cite[Remark 3.13(2)]{z1}.

 The primary goal of this section is to generalize Theorem~\ref{Main Theorem 1} to the case of $U^>_\vv(L\ssl(m|n))$, thus proving the conjecture of~\cite{z1}.
-Simultaneously, we also generalize Theorem~\ref{hard shuffle} to establish the shuffle realization of $U^>_{\vv}(L\ssl(m|n))$, which is of independent interest.
-The latter is used to establish the PBWD bases of the integral form of $U^>_{\vv}(L\ssl(m|n))$, generalizing Theorem~\ref{Main Theorem 2}.
+Along the way, we also generalize Theorem~\ref{hard shuffle} by providing the shuffle realization of $U^>_{\vv}(L\ssl(m|n))$, which is of independent interest.
+The latter is used to construct the PBWD bases for the integral form of $U^>_{\vv}(L\ssl(m|n))$, generalizing Theorem~\ref{Main Theorem 2}.

+\begin{Rem} (a) We should stress right away that in the exposition below we do choose a distinguished Dynkin diagram with a single simple positive root of odd degree.
+The generalization of all our results to an arbitrary Dynkin diagram is carried out in~\cite{ts}, cf.~Section~\ref{ssec all Dynkin diagrams}.

-The shuffle algebras associated to quantum loop superalgebras involve both symmetric and skew-symmetric functions (``bosons'' and ``fermions'') and seem to be new in the literature.
+(b) The shuffle algebras associated to quantum loop superalgebras seem to be new in the literature as they involve both symmetric and skew-symmetric functions (``bosons'' and ``fermions''). \end{Rem}